Best Bait For Brook Trout: 5 Most Effective Baits

 Savage Nymph

-This 2-inch Savage Gear plastic nymph is a great trout bait.
+This 2-inch Savage Gear plastic nymph is good in rivers.

 Leeches And Crawfish Are Good Baits For Brook Trout